 - Energy efficiency: How much energy do your real estate assets consume?
 How much of this energy comes from renewable sources?

-Rather than list out tactics, your strategy explains where you will focus your efforts and why.
+Rather than list out tactics, your strategy should explain where you will focus your efforts and why.
 Say, for instance, that your objective is to reduce your cost per square footage.
 Will you focus on maximizing the space you have or instead explore leasing a new space with a lower cost per square foot?
 If you plan to both reduce costs and also improve employee satisfaction, which will you prioritize and why?

 Write out the answers and get as specific as you can.
 Articulating your plans can help you spot untested assumptions and clarify your thinking.
-Before you crystallize your strategy, share it with your immediate team to make sure what made it on paper is what they had in mind.
+Before you finalize your strategy, share it with your immediate team to make sure what made it on paper is what they had in mind.